Resources

 In this article:

-Securing a mortgage is no easy feat, especially for first-time homebuyers serving in the military.
-Later, when the time is right, you might consider refinancing your mortgage to reduce interest payments or the length of the loan.
-However, the refinancing process can be just as stressful as your original loan if you’re not aware of the process or haven’t adequately prepared.
+Securing a mortgage is no easy feat, especially for first-time military homebuyers who need home financing options.
+Later, when the time is right, refinancing the mortgage to reduce interest payments or shorten the loan term might be a smart money-saving option.
+However, the VA refinancing loans process (as well as conventional loans) can be just as stressful as the original loan process without adequate preparation.

-Your lender created the initial terms of your home loan by calculating your financial situation and the national interest rate at the moment of application.
-But what if those terms have changed from many years ago?
+The mortgage lender set the initial terms of the home loan by assessing the homebuyer’s financial situation and the national interest rate at the time of application.
+But what if those terms have changed over the years?
 Investigating a loan refinance might be beneficial.

 It takes some mathematical sleuthing to see if the fees are less than the ultimate savings.
 But with the help of a refinancing calculator and professional guidance, refinancing might be worth the hassle.